INTRODUCTION

 Each pupil is expected to:

-- comply with the instructions of the supervisors
+- comply – with the instructions of adults

 Behaviour during School Outings/Activities